ZHE-SAPI/UDASS/image_udass/README.md

 First, pls ` cd ./Unified_UDASS/udass/image_udass/seg`

-A trained model can be evaluated using:
+A trained model can be evaluated using: (please keep the statements in the table below for each task and comment out (or remove) the other settings.)

 |               Task               |                                                                             Command Usage in `/image_udass/seg/test.sh`                                                                             | Modification in `/image_udass/seg/mmseg/models/uda/__init__.py` |
 | :-------------------------------: | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------: |